Advice

 If you haven’t been car shopping in a while, the cars on offer may surprise you.

 In recent years, inexpensive cars have grown scarce.
 Recent analysis finds that sales of vehicles priced at $25,000 or less have fallen by 78% in just five years.
 Six years ago, automakers offered 36 new models in that price range.
 By late 2023, that number was just 10.
-Automakers have announced plans to cancel most of those 10, including the Mitsubishi Mirage.
+Automakers have announced plans to cancel most of those 10, including the low-cost Mitsubishi Mirage that was axed after 2024.

 Dealers are pushing back, telling automakers they need more mainstream cars to sell, but correcting the problem will take time.